gits-lit/ceres/README.md

-# 🌱 Ceres | The World's First Garden Planner
+# 🌱 Ceres | An urban farming planner utilizing data for communal sustainability | Built at Citrus Hacks 2020

 ## Getting Started
 Install the dependencies